Kp0c/tic-tac-toe-rtc/README.md

 - Users can start playing again without new WebRTC connection
 - Error handling
 - Responsive UI
+- Start a new game from game over screen

 ## Known issues
 - Copy is not working on mobile